ssatguru/BabylonJS-CharacterController/README.md

 a position in front of that something.
 This way the avatar/player is always in view.
 To turn this off use
 ```
-setCameraElastic(false);
+setCameraElasticity(false);
 ```
-You can use the arc rotate camera lowerRadiusLimit and upperRadiusLimit property to controll how close or how far from the avatar the camera can get.
+You can use the arc rotate camera's "lowerRadiusLimit" and "upperRadiusLimit" property to controll how close or how far away from the avatar the camera can get.
 Example setting
 ```
 camera.lowerRadiusLimit=2;
 camera.upperRadiusLimit=20;
 ```
 will restrict the camera between 2 and 20m from the avatar/player.
 When the camera comes to the "lowerRadiusLimit" the controller switches to first person view.
-In other words the avatar/player becomes invisible and the camera collision is disabled.
+In other words it makes the avatar/player invisible and the camera collision is disabled.
 Pulling camera back restores the third person view.
 To prevent this use
 ```
 setNoFirstPerson(true);